-Paymaster: Is defined by the Ministry of Health (or any successor) in instances where one health care organization receives funds from Home and Community Care Support Services (or any successor) or Ministry of Health for transfer to another health care organization.
+Paymaster: Is defined by the Ministry of Health (or any successor) in instances where one health care organization receives funds from Ontario Health at Home (or any successor) or Ministry of Health for transfer to another health care organization.
 These types of transactions are usually for a defined service or program and are funded on an annual basis.